Destroyermen: Maelstrom

 Third book in the series that was released in February 2009.

 By Maelstrom, Reddy, his crew, and their Lemurian allies, are fighting the Grik.
 By Distant Thunders, the tide is turning.
 This book introduces the USS S-19 (SS-124), an S-class submarine from an alternative timeline in which the submarine was not scrapped, and initial contact with a society that was created by descendants of a ship from the British East India Company that was transported to this universe two centuries earlier.

 Distant Thunders

-Fourth book in the series that was released in June 2010.
+Distant Thunders, the fourth book in the series, was released in June 2010.
 This book introduces the appearance of the SS Santa Catalina, a pre-World War I cargo ship that came from an alternative timeline in which the ship had never undergone the conversion into a destroyer tender, with its cargo of Curtiss P-40 Warhawks.

 Rising Tides

-The fifth novel in the series was released in February 2011.
+Rising Tides, the fifth novel in the series, was released in February 2011.

 Firestorm

-Firestorm is book 6 of the series was released in October 2011.
+Firestorm, book six of the series, was released in October 2011.

-The sixth volume in the series follows the growing threat from the "Dominion", a Grik / Japanese superweapon, and the arrival of more ships through the "squall", including a Japanese Kagerō-class destroyer called Hidoiame (which translate as Terrible Rain).
+The book follows the growing threat from the "Dominion", a Grik / Japanese superweapon, and the arrival of more ships through the "squall", including a Japanese Kagerō-class destroyer called Hidoiame (which translates as "Terrible Rain").